Originally published October 6, 2006. Updated February 17, 2014.

-- Cordyceps: A Chinese mushroom used as a tonic and restorative.
+- Cordyceps: A Chinese fungus used as a tonic and restorative.
 It is also known for improving athletic performance.
-You can buy whole, dried cordyceps in health food stores and add them to soups and stews, or drink tea made from powdered cordyceps.
-You can also get cordyceps in liquid or capsule form.
+You can buy whole, dried cordyceps in health food stores and add them to soups and stews, or drink tea made from powdered cordyceps, but it is more convenient to get cordyceps extracts in liquid or capsule form.
 To treat general weakness, take cordyceps once or twice a day, following the dosage advice on the product.
 For health maintenance, take it once or twice a week.

 - Enoki: Slender white mushrooms that need only brief cooking and have a very mild taste.
 They are good in soups and salads.
 Enoki mushrooms have significant anticancer and immune-enhancing effects.

 - Maitake: This delicious Japanese mushroom is also called "hen of the woods" because it grows in big clusters that resemble the fluffed tail feathers of a nesting hen.
-You should be able to find it dried or fresh in Japanese markets, gourmet foods stores, or upscale supermarkets.
+You should be able to find these mushrooms dried or fresh in Japanese markets, gourmet foods stores, or upscale supermarkets.
+Extracts are also widely available.
 Maitake has anticancer, antiviral, and immune-system enhancing effects and may also help control both high blood pressure and blood sugar levels.